NextStarIndustries/Next-Star-Industries/README.md

 A research, development, and distribution company located on Earth.
 Specializing in military, aerospace, and mining products.
 NSI is capable of delivering their products to places all across the universe.
 Download here: https://spacedock.info/mod/2506/Next%20Star%20Industries

+What part or code would you want to have in KSP?
+Let me know in the issue section I'll see what I can do. :)
 If you wish to contribute please do pull requests to the dev branch.